 While I may not have grown up in a family of chefs, one thing we absolutely did right was chocolate chip pancakes on the weekend.
 When I think of my childhood, I will always remember waking up on Sundays and begging my Dad to make us pancakes.

-How to make homemade vegan pancakes for two
+How to make vegan chocolate chip pancakes

-First, make the vegan pancake batter
+Make the vegan pancake batter

 Next up, mix in the rest of the wet ingredients including the maple syrup and vanilla.
-I ALWAYS use a high-quality maple syrup like Coombs because it gives these pancakes a naturally sweet flavor.
+I ALWAYS use high-quality maple syrup because it gives these pancakes a naturally sweet flavor.
 I also prefer vanilla bean paste to extract because of the stronger vanilla flavor and those adorable vanilla specks.

 After the wet ingredients are mixed together, sift in the dry ingredients (flour, cornstarch, baking powder, baking soda, and salt)